Jamaal Charles: 2010 season

 In the 2010 season, Charles shared the majority of backfield carries with Thomas Jones.
 The Chiefs opened up the 2010 season with a 21–14 win over their division rival, the San Diego Chargers.
 In that game, Charles played a pivotal role, including a 56-yard rushing score.
 On October 31, against the Buffalo Bills, he had 22 carries for 177 rushing yards in the 13–10 victory.
 On November 28, against the Seattle Seahawks, he had 22 carries for 173 rushing yards and a rushing touchdown in the 42–24 victory.
 In the following game, he had 136 scrimmage yards in the 10–6 victory over the Denver Broncos.
 In Week 15, against the St. Louis Rams, he had 153 scrimmage yards and a rushing touchdown in the 27–13 victory.
 Charles finished the season with 1,467 rushing yards and five rushing touchdowns on only 230 carries.
 In addition, he had 45 receptions for 468 receiving yards and three receiving touchdowns.
 He was voted to his first career Pro Bowl.
-His 6.38 yards per carry average for the season was the second-highest average in NFL history, second only to Hall of Famer Jim Brown, only two one-hundredths of a yard off of the record pace set by the Browns legend.
+His 6.38 yards per carry average for the season was (and still is as of 2025) the second-highest average for a running back in NFL history, second only to Hall of Famer Jim Brown, only two one-hundredths of a yard off of the record pace set by the Browns legend.

 On December 11, 2010, the Chiefs reached an agreement with Charles on a five-year, $32.5 million deal that included $13 million guaranteed.
 Charles made his postseason debut in the Wild Card Round against the Baltimore Ravens.
 He had nine carries for 82 rushing yards and a rushing touchdown in the 30–7 loss.
 In the 2011 Pro Bowl, Charles rushed for 72-yards on 10 carries and scored one touchdown.
 Charles was honored for his performance in the 2010 season by being selected to his first AP All-Pro team.
 On the NFL Network's Top 100 Players of 2011, Charles was ranked the 33rd by his fellow players and was also one of the youngest players on the list.

 2011 season

+During the 2011 NFL Lockout that occurred in the offseason, Charles considered a return to track if it continued into the season.

 Charles's 2011 season was short lived.
 In Week 2, against the Detroit Lions, he suffered an ACL injury.
 Chiefs head coach Todd Haley confirmed the next day that Charles would miss the remainder of the 2011 season.
 He was officially placed on injured reserve on September 19.